-Moreover, an analysis of 29 human studies found that taking a vitamin C supplement, on average, reduced systolic blood pressure (upper value) by 3.84 mmHg and diastolic blood pressure (lower value) by 1.48 mmHg in healthy adults.
+Moreover, an analysis of 29 human studies found that taking a vitamin C supplement reduced systolic blood pressure (the upper value) by 3.8 mmHg and diastolic blood pressure (the lower value) by 1.5 mmHg, on average, in healthy adults.

-In adults with existing high blood pressure, vitamin C supplements reduced systolic blood pressure by 4.85 mmHg and diastolic blood pressure by 1.67 mmHg, on average (9).
+In adults with high blood pressure, vitamin C supplements reduced systolic blood pressure by 4.9 mmHg and diastolic blood pressure by 1.7 mmHg, on average (

-While these results are promising, it’s not clear if the effects on blood pressure are long-term.
+While these results are promising, it’s not clear whether the effects on blood pressure are long term.
 Moreover, people with high blood pressure should not rely on vitamin C alone for treatment.

-Summary Vitamin C supplements have been found to lower blood pressure in both healthy adults and adults with existing high blood pressure.
+Vitamin C supplements have been found to lower blood pressure in both healthy adults and those with high blood pressure.

-Many factors increase the risk of heart disease, including high blood pressure, high levels of “bad” LDL cholesterol, low levels of “good” HDL cholesterol and triglyceride levels.
+Many factors increase the risk of heart disease, including high blood pressure, high triglyceride or LDL (bad) cholesterol levels, and low levels of HDL (good) cholesterol.

 Vitamin C may help reduce these risk factors, which may reduce heart disease risk.

-For example, an analysis of nine studies with a combined 293,172 participants found that after 10 years, people who took at least 700 mg of vitamin C daily had a 25% lower risk of heart disease than those who did not take a vitamin C supplement (10).
+For example, an analysis of 9 studies with a combined 293,172 participants found that after 10 years, people who took at least 700 mg of vitamin C daily had a 25% lower risk of heart disease than those who did not take a vitamin C supplement (

-Interestingly, another analysis of 15 studies found that consuming vitamin C only from foods, not supplements, was linked to a lower risk of heart disease.
+Interestingly, another analysis of 15 studies found that consuming vitamin C from foods — not supplements — was linked to a lower risk of heart disease.

-However, scientists were unsure if people who consumed vitamin C-rich foods also followed a healthier lifestyle than people who took a supplement.
-Thus, it remains unclear if the differences were due to vitamin C or other aspects of the diet (11).
+However, scientists were unsure whether people who consumed vitamin-C-rich foods also followed a healthier lifestyle than people who took a supplement.
+Thus, it remains unclear whether the differences were due to vitamin C or other aspects of their diet (

-Another analysis of 13 studies looked at the impact of taking at least 500 mg/day of vitamin C on risk factors for heart disease, such as blood cholesterol and triglyceride levels.
+Another analysis of 13 studies looked at the effects of taking at least 500 mg of vitamin C daily on risk factors for heart disease, such as blood cholesterol and triglyceride levels.

-The analysis found that taking a vitamin C supplement significantly reduced “bad” LDL cholesterol by approximately 7.9 mg/dl and blood triglycerides by 20.1 mg/dl (12).
+The analysis found that taking a vitamin C supplement significantly reduced LDL (bad) cholesterol by approximately 7.9 mg/dL and blood triglycerides by 20.1 mg/dL (

-Summary Vitamin C supplements have been linked to a reduced risk of heart disease.
-These supplements may lower heart disease risk factors, including “bad” LDL cholesterol and blood triglycerides.
+Vitamin C supplements have been linked to a reduced risk of heart disease.
+These supplements may lower heart disease risk factors, including high blood levels of LDL (bad) cholesterol and triglycerides.

-It is incredibly painful and involves inflammation of the joints, especially those of the big toes.
-People with gout experience swelling and sudden, severe attacks of pain (14).
+It’s incredibly painful and involves inflammation of the joints, especially those of the big toes.
+People with gout experience swelling and sudden, severe attacks of pain (

 Gout symptoms appear when there is too much uric acid in the blood.
 Uric acid is a waste product produced by the body.
 At high levels, it may crystallize and deposit in the joints.